Student Financial Aid & Veteran's Educational Benefits

 Federal College Work-study Program (FCWS)

-Click here for detailed information concerning working on campus } Federal Work-Study Program
+Click here for detailed information concerning working on campus with the Federal Work-Study Program

 This program is for students with exceptional need.
 Eligibility is determined from completed student aid files with verified Expected Family Contribution (EFC) index.
 These awards vary depending on total dollars to award and number of eligible recipients.
 Students are notified by their Award Letter.
 Funds are disbursed approximately three weeks after the start of each term.
 Funds are awarded until depleted, there is no stipulation that all exceptional need can be met.